 Pilanesberg National Park is the fourth largest within South Africa, covering approximately 55,000 hectares.
 This malaria-free park is set on the eroded remnants of an alkaline volcanic crater – one of only three in the world – and only three hour’s drive from Johannesburg.

 Sabi Sands Game Reserve is undoubtedly the most exclusive private game reserve in South Africa.
 The 65,000-hectare game reserve is located on the south-western corner of the Kruger National Park.
 There are no restricting fences between the two parks, meaning wildlife roam freely.

 Most larger game reserves are inland, but can be worked into a longer South African surf trip quite easily.
 There are many other wildlife parks and reserves that are located closer to the coast, and offer equally incredible opportunities to get up close and personal with South Africa’s wildlife.
 Some of our favourite reserves include:

 South Africa Surf Tours offers personalised guided surfaris in South Africa.
-Our trips include accommodation, wildlife safaris, daily surf sessions, transport and a personal guide.
-Planning a surfari in South Africa has never been easier.
+Our surf trips include accommodation, wildlife safaris, daily surf sessions, transport and a personal guide.
+Planning a surf trip in South Africa has never been easier.